- Engineering Home

-To better respond to the needs of our students and our community, Las Positas College announces its Engineering Transfer Program.
-This accredited and articulated program will provide lower division engineering, mathematics, and science courses to prepare students to transfer to a four year institution to pursue an engineering degree.
+This suggested Engineering Transfer Pathway will provide lower division engineering, mathematics, and science courses to prepare students to transfer to a four year institution to pursue an engineering degree.
 The engineering career field is at once challenging, rewarding, and dynamic.
 Engineering, as a profession, is going through a period of rapid change and growth, impacting virtually every aspect of our lives.
 Opportunities for students in this career field are endless.

-Here are the general transfer requirements for Engineering.
+Here are the lower division requirements for an engineering major.
 However, to make sure that you have competed the appropriate courses for transfer to a specific college make sure to schedule an appointment with a Las Positas counselor and check how these courses transfer to any college or university in California, including UCs and CSUs.

 |Chemistry 1A* (General College Chemistry)||5|